athirahgit-02/bellabeat-case-study/README.md

 Based on the analysis of user behavior trends, I have developed the following data-driven recommendations for the Bellabeat marketing and product teams:

 1. Targeted Recovery for "Highly Active" Users
-   Problem: Users in the 'Highly Active' tier show significantly higher wakefulness during the night, indicating that over-exertion leads to intrupted sleep.
+   Problem: Users in the 'Highly Active' tier show significantly higher wakefulness during the night, indicating that over-exertion leads to interrupted sleep.
-   Action: Implement an app notification that triggered when a user exceeds their 7-day step average by 25% and suggesting cool-down routine to help protect sleep efficiency.
+   Action: Implement an app notification that triggers when a user exceeds their 7-day step average by 25% and suggests a cool-down routine to help protect sleep efficiency.

 3. Introduce 'Restorative Sundays'
    Problem: Data reveals low SleepEfficiency on Sundays following high-activity Saturdays (>10k steps).